PDIS/transcript/2023-01-18-Interview-with-TaiwanPlus.md

 In terms of school, reconstruction, in terms of additional layers, truly the sky is the limit.
 Now that we have our delegate, my colleague physically in Ukraine, we can open more doors.
 As I said, we stand together in our common struggle against autocracy.

 ### Yin Khvat:
-Minister, Tang, thank you so much for joining Taiwan Talks today.
+Minister Tang, thank you so much for joining Taiwan Talks today.

 ### Audrey Tang:
 Thank you.